SciRooPlot/SciRooPlot/docs/README.md

 The idea is to adjust the code in the file `DefinePlots.cxx` to define your plots.
 The resulting executable will automatically be rebuilt and (if needed) executed before the app generates the requested plot(s).

-You may have multiple of such projects in parallel, and can switch between them via:
+You may have multiple such projects in parallel, and can switch between them via:
 ```bash
 plot-config switch <projectName>
 ```